 But guns aren't all that's for sale at guns shows.
 Also at Chantilly, Jeni Benos, a vendor from Pearlsburg, Va., has banked on her warm personality and talents as a jewelry maker to establish a spot for herself during the past few years.
 Designs in her Jenuinely Jeni line include Pistol Petals, floral-themed pendants she hand crafts by peeling back and polishing the brass cases of spent handgun cartridges.
 "They make a statement about the Second Amendment," she said with obvious pride and enthusiasm.

+What Loophole?
 Anti-gunners call private individuals who sell a few guns from their personal collections—their personal property—the so-called "gun show loophole."
 What some refer to as a "loophole" is actually a federal law.

 Consider this.
 There is nothing anyone can think of that involves criminals and guns that isn't already covered under federal law—and that includes anything a criminal might do at a gun show.
 Anything.